Rudy Lai

 2024 Q1

-CSX introduced an AI-powered chatbot to streamline real estate inquiries, enhancing customer engagement and self-service capabilities, alongside growing industry reflections on AI for railway operations efficiency.
+CSX introduced an AI-powered chatbot to streamline real estate inquiries, enhancing customer experience by providing quick, accurate responses to frequent questions.

 2023 Q4: no updates